-I started writing Section Hiker because blogging helps me learn and retain new skills and information.
+I started writing Section Hiker in 2007 because blogging helps me learn and retain new skills and information.
 At the time, I was just getting back into hiking and backpacking after a long hiatus.
-Writing about my Long Trail experience and my preparation for it gave me a way to replay it in my mind, in a richer level of detail than photographs or videos.
+Writing about Section Hiking the Long Trail and my preparation for it gave me a way to replay it in my mind, in a richer level of detail than photographs or videos.
 Reading old posts still brings back of flood of memories for me.
 It’s like time travel.

-In 2008, these was a very small group of bloggers writing about backpacking and hiking, mostly outside the United States, but they quickly discovered me and helped me grow my audience.
+In 2008, there was a very small group of bloggers writing about backpacking and hiking, mostly outside the United States, but they quickly discovered me and helped me grow my audience.
 People like Chris White, Frank Wall, Martin Rye, and Sara Kirkconnell.
-We are still great friends and communicate frequently.
+We are still great friends and have stayed in touch.

 I love it when people leave comments on my blog and I go out of my way to respond to them.
-I love the interaction and view every correspondence as a way to learn something or help someone become more self sufficient.
-Discussions, even if they are confrontational, are a really important part of blogging, and it drives me crazy when people blow me off on their blogs by not responding.
+I love the interaction and view every correspondence as a way to learn something or help someone become more self-sufficient.
+Discussions are a really important part of blogging, and it drives me crazy when people blow me off on their blogs by not responding.

 Becoming a Writer

 When I started Section Hiker, I was a hiker who liked to write about hiking.
 About 9 years ago, writing became as important to me as hiking and backpacking.
 I write 5 posts a week for Section Hiker, but I also write for other publications too.
 Writing full time has become my passion and my main source of income.